 This place is such a delightful find in a ski resort with local homemade French cuisine and good quality produce.
 They offer a set menu at around 25 euros which includes aperitif, starter, main course, cheese, dessert and coffee – our advice, make sure you have your stretchy pants on!
 Generally the starter includes a charcuterie platter (all meat from the farm), the main course includes two options (meat from the farm) served with crozets (homemade), cheese plate (made on the farm) and a selection of desserts (homemade).
 So we think you get the idea, all homemade, all produced on the farm, served up in a typical Savoyard dining area with roaring fire, tucked away in the mountains, with just one sitting per evening, you will need to reserve in advance.
 Well worth a visit.

 3. Jardin Joséphine

-Jardin Joséphine is a fairly new restaurant to St Martin having only opened a couple of winter’s ago and offers a really fresh alternative to mountain cuisine.
-As part of the ‘Chez Pepe’ family of restaurants they also focus on homemade and farm produced ingredients for the dishes on their menu.
-In typical style of this group of restaurants they do not really offer an extensive menu, with a small selection of each course on offer, however, there is great attention to detail – be prepared for flowers on your plate and some refreshing accompanying sorbets to wow your palate.
-The interior also has the same attention to detail and is a refreshing approach and nice step away from the usual mountain style.
-There is also a small terrace accessed from the piste which is perfect for those well earned ski lunches.
+Jardin Joséphine is a fairly new restaurant to St Martin having only opened a couple of winter’s ago and offered a really fresh alternative to mountain cuisine.
+As part of the ‘Chez Pepe’ family of restaurants, they also focus on homemade and farm-produced ingredients for the dishes on their menu.
+In the typical style of this group of restaurants they do not really offer an extensive menu, with a small selection of each course on offer, however, there is great attention to detail – be prepared for flowers on your plate and some refreshing accompanying sorbets to wow your palate.
+The interior also has the same attention to detail and is a refreshing approach and a nice step away from the usual mountain style.
+There is also a small terrace accessed from the piste which is perfect for those well-earned ski lunches.

 4. Le Montagnard